akshatd120/akshatd120.github.io/README.md

 # akshatd120.github.io
 **For future me: **
-*Don't delete this site its for your website at https://akshatd120.github.io/*
+*Don't delete this repo its for your website at https://akshatd120.github.io/*